-In 2019, an increase in the peak public risk was observed due to the risk associated with a loaded cask drop during casking operations.
+In 2019, an increase in the peak public risk was observed due to the risk associated with the drop of a cask loaded with fuel during casking operations.
 However, the increase in risk remained within the NNR limit.
 Refer to Figure 9-3.